munahaj/Data-Model-for-Waggle/README.md

 Upon inspecting the graph, we can determine there is a significant variance between both of the devices.
 Although the history record for Lapcat device data begins at a much later date than the Lapdog data, we can still perceive the data variation at the recent time.

-In order to assist with navigating the data, we added a slicer panel to help with filtering specific information.
+In order to assist with navigating the data, we added a slicer panel to help with filtering any specific information.

 ![Untitled](https://github.com/munahaj/Data-Model-for-Waggle/assets/169274166/ff445308-f222-4a5d-b71a-c77d4d7d6901)